-- A. Applicants for licensure as a polygraph examiner must submit the following: - (1) proof of age indicating applicant is at least 18 years of age (copy of birth certificate, driver's license, [state] government issued identification card, military identification, or U.S. passport [or baptismal certificate]); - (2) completed application; - (3) proof of a high school diploma or its equivalent; - proof of graduation from an accredited polygraph examiners course approved by the department;
+- A. Applicants for licensure as a polygraph examiner must submit the following: - [(1) proof of age indicating applicant is at least 18 years of age (copy of birth certificate, driver's license, state government issued identification card, military identification, or U.S. passport or baptismal certificate): - ([2]1) completed application which includes the following, applicant's: - (a) full name; - (b) date of birth: - (c) mailing address; - (d) electronic mail address; - (e) two 2X2 inch recent photographs or an upload of a recent electronic headshot photograph;